homerhanumat/gccs/public/faq.md

 If you are part of the Science Honors program at Georgetown then you will do a summer of undergraduate research.
 The two top "side-skills" for your research experience tend to be statistics and computer programming.
-If you take our minor then you won't be afraid to tackel these activities in your summer of research.
+If you take our minor then you won't be afraid to tackle these activities in your summer of research.

 ### *I'm a social science major.
 What will Computer Science do for me?*